BradleyA/Linux-admin/github-repository-traffic/README.md

 ## Description

-This subdirectory contains a shell script that downloads GitHub repositories traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information.
-No additional software or data bases are required for this solution.
+This subdirectory contains a shell script that downloads GitHub repository traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information.
+No additional software or data bases are required for this solution, just Linux.

 *  Rquirements:
     * Do you have internet access to GitHub